 SteelEye provides an efficient and reliable response to firm's CFTC record keeping needs.
 The platform brings together structured and unstructured data from a wealth of sources and stores it in an immutable, secure, and compliant format.

 Under the Dodd-Frank Act, Congress gave the CFTC new and greater enforcement authority for futures, swaps and spot commodity markets similar to Section 10 of the Securities and Exchange Act of 1934.
-Congress added Section 6(c) to the Commodities Exchange Act which prohibits manipulative or deceptive devices or contrivances.
+Congress added Section 6(c) to the Commodity Exchange Act which prohibits manipulative or deceptive devices or contrivances.

 The CFTC then issued Final Rule 180.1, which gives the CFTC authority to enforce Section 6(c) and broadly prohibits manipulative and deceptive devices and contrivances, employed intentionally or recklessly, regardless of whether the conduct in question was intended to create or did create an artificial price.